cstubben/ENAbrowseR/README.md

 ```

 The `usage` dataset lists further details about the result databases above, columns for filtering and returnable fields.
-These tables are also found on the [usage page](http://www.ebi.ac.uk/ena/data/warehouse/usage).
+These tables are also found on the ENA [usage page](http://www.ebi.ac.uk/ena/data/warehouse/usage).

 ```
 data(usage)